tanzirmehedi/eDySec/README.md

 Phase (ii) Feature Selection/Feature Selection Result/
 ```

-#### Phase 3: Model Selection and Evaluation
+### Phase 3: Model Selection and Evaluation (RQ3)

-This phase trains and evaluates the deep learning models using the selected feature subsets.
+This phase trains and evaluates the deep learning models on the selected feature subsets.

 Go to: